Coderived and contraderived categories of locally presentable abelian DG-categories: Abstract

 \section{Abstract}

 The concept of an abelian DG\+category, introduced by the first-named author in~\cite{Pedg}, unites the notions of abelian categories and (curved) DG\+modules in a common framework.
 In this paper we consider coderived and contraderived categories in the sense of Becker.
 Generalizing some constructions and results from the preceding papers by Becker~\cite{Bec} and by the present authors~\cite{PS4}, we define the contraderived category of a locally presentable abelian DG\+category $\bB$ with enough projective objects and the coderived category of a Grothendieck abelian DG\+category~$\bA$.
 We construct the related abelian model category structures and show that the resulting exotic derived categories are well-generated.
 Then we specialize to the case of a locally coherent Grothendieck abelian DG\+category $\bA$, and prove that its coderived category is compactly generated by the absolute derived category of finitely presentable objects of~$\bA$, thus generalizing a result from the second-named author's preprint~\cite{Sto2}.
 In particular, the homotopy category of graded-injective left DG\+modules over a DG\+ring with a left coherent underlying graded ring is compactly generated by the absolute derived category of DG\+modules with finitely presentable underlying graded modules.
+We also describe compact generators of the coderived categories of quasi-coherent matrix factorizations over coherent schemes.